Andrea-Bruno/UISupportBlazor/README.md

 This last adjustment was made necessary because of a bug in Blazor where the ::deep directive doesn't work unless it's put first (if anyone who works on Blazor development is reading this, we suggest fixing this bug.)

 8) Create, in your project, the **Panel** directory in which to put the classes that represent the back-end of your project, these will act as the basis for the automatic creation of the front-end.

+## About the Author

+This project is led by Andrea Bruno, recognized as one of the pioneers in the field of artificial intelligence.

+In the aftermath of the legendary Kasparov–Deep Blue match, which captivated the world with the promise of machines defeating humans in domains requiring intellect, Andrea saw beyond the hype.
+He understood that such victories were not evidence of true intelligence, but rather brute-force algorithms exploring exhaustive combinations in pursuit of optimal outcomes.

+Driven by the quest for authentic intelligence, Andrea began developing a genuine AI system that moved beyond trial-and-error strategies.
+His groundbreaking work laid the foundation for neural network prototypes—capable of learning, adapting, and evolving—well ahead of their time.

+In 1999, Andrea published his revolutionary Chess AI software in *Chip Magazine*, one of the most respected computing publications, sparking widespread discussion around machine learning and the future of automation.
+In 2002, he advanced this work further through Russia’s *Komunalka Project*, introducing chatbots capable of holding human-like conversations and passing rudimentary Turing tests.

+These innovations marked the early steps toward today’s intelligent systems, and Andrea Bruno remains a visionary force shaping the way we think about machine learning, human-computer interaction, and AI ethics.